RECON: Reducing Causal Confusion with Human-Placed Markers: Simulation Experiments

-\p{Results} Our results are summarized in \fig{state}.
-In \textit{Static 2D}, we test the learned policies in $100$ new task configurations by rolling out the actions for $10$ time steps and measuring the final distance between the robot and the target object.
-In \textit{Robosuite}, we measure the mean squared error between the actions of an expert policy and the actions of the learned policies in $110$ task configurations.
+\p{Results} \fig{state} summarizes our results.
+In \textit{Static 2D}, we test the learned policies in $100$ random task configurations by rolling out the actions for $10$ time steps and measuring the final distance between the robot and the target object.
+In \textit{Robosuite}, we measure the mean squared error between the actions of the expert policy and the actions of the learned policies in $110$ task configurations.
+The results in both environments are averaged over 20 training runs.

-In \textit{Static 2D}, we find that RECON-P achieves a lower final state error than the Baseline, with and without training on the play data.
-Meanwhile, RECON-D (No Play) performs similar to the Baseline, only surpassing it after training on the play data.
+In \textit{Static 2D}, RECON-P achieves a lower final state error than the Baseline, with and without training on the play data.
+Meanwhile, RECON-D (No Play) performs similar to the Baseline and requires play data to perform better.
 RECON-P performs well even without play data because the mapping from the environment state to beacon position, $y \mapsto \phi \mapsto b$, is straightforward --- since $y$ already includes the position of the tagged object.
-As a result, $\phi$ can easily learn to $b$ from just the demonstration data.
+As a result, $\phi$ can easily learn to recover $b$ from just the demonstration data.
 On the other hand, the mapping from $y$ to distance is indirect and requires additional play data to train $\phi$ effectively.

-In \textit{Robosuite}, we find that only RECON-P (Play) is able to outperform the Baseline.
+In \textit{Robosuite}, only RECON-P (Play) outperforms the Baseline, while all other approaches have similar action error.
 Unlike \textit{Static 2D}, where the objects are aligned in a straight line, the objects in this environment are scattered within a bin.
-Hence, the distance to an object does not always correlate with its position, which explains why the performance does not improve when using beacons that transmit distance instead of position.
+Hence, the robot's distance to an object does not always correlate with its position, which explains why the performance does not improve when using beacons that transmit distance instead of position.

-Overall these results suggest that when beacon data aligns perfectly with the task-relevant features, our algorithm learns better policies with the same amount of demonstrations compared to learning solely from the environment observations.
+Overall, these results suggest that when beacon data aligns perfectly with the task-relevant features, our algorithm learns better policies with the same amount of demonstrations compared to learning solely from the environment observations.